 Our work is funded by

-Our major collaborators are Associate Professor Raina Plowright and Dr Peggy Eby.
-We collaborate with a wide range of international collaborators (see here).
-Within Australia we collaborate with Queensland Department of Agriculture and Fisheries, New South Wales Department of Primary Industries, New South Wales Local Land Services, and The Emerging Zoonotic Disease Group at the CSIRO Australian Animal Health Laboratory (AAHL).
+Our major collaborators are Associate Professor Raina Plowright, Dr Peggy Eby Dr Vincent Munster and a wide range of international researchers (see here).
+Within Australia we collaborate with Queensland Department of Agriculture and Fisheries, New South Wales Department of Primary Industries, New South Wales Local Land Services.

 Kessler, M. K., Becker, D. J., Peel, A. J., Justice, N. V., Lunn, T., Crowley, D. E., Jones, D.N., Eby, P., Sánchez, C.A., Plowright, R.K.
 (2018) Changing resource landscapes and spillover of henipaviruses.
 Annals of the New York Academy of Sciences, 112, 91. (link)